oVirt/ovirt-site/source/feature/hostbiosinfo.html.md

 Same, only that getCapabilites interface returns same structure with bios information included as part of its record.

-### Comments and Discussion
+### Open Issues

-Dmidecode retrieves a lot of parameters that can be helpful also, this is all the parameters list: (If will decide to add more values, we shell consider putting the values in a new host's tab)
+      1. Dmidecode retrieves more parameters that can be helpful for us, below is all the parameters list.

+ 2. VDSM calls to dmidecode in each request, should we keep cache of this information? (depends on the information we retrieve, if the data can be changed or not)
+ 3. getCapabilities command can be manually initiated, do we want this method?
+ 4. Where in the UI this information will be displayed?
+Host's general tab is full.

+### dmidecode Output

 #### SYSTEM INFORMATION